Service + Area

 - Coordinate crew arrival, staging, and deliveries so the Lowell workface stays productive even if nearby routing through Centerton, Pea Ridge, Bella Vista, and Joplin changes the daily dispatch plan.

-- When the local work window narrows, resequence by dependency and record why Lowell moved ahead of or behind adjacent ring-2 markets in the route plan.
+- When the local work window narrows, resequence by dependency and record why Lowell moved ahead of or behind adjacent markets in the route plan.

 - Confirm the next release for Lowell with a written handoff note covering readiness, access, and nearby route impacts before the next mobilization.